-The territory around Sambuca Pistoiese is a fantastic borderland, bestowed with the best of both Tuscany and Emilia-Romagna.
-Encircled by a mountain landscape made of forests, shaded valleys and rivers, the area is a world best explored through its trails, castles and tranquil parish churches surrounded by nature, boasting an atmosphere that reveals an incredible palette of different colours in every season.
+The territory around Sambuca Pistoiese is a wonderful borderland, bestowed with the best of both Tuscany and Emilia-Romagna.
+Encircled by a mountain landscape made of forests, shaded valleys and rivers, the area is best explored through its trails, castles and tranquil parish churches surrounded by nature, boasting an atmosphere that reveals an incredible palette of different colours in every season.

-Sambuca Pistoiese is a destination for those who love immersing themselves in nature: here, it’s easy to have a refreshing – not to mention free – experience of the kind, simply breathing in lungfuls of fresh, mountain air and drinking from springs filled with the purest water.
-There’s a great love for the land, cocooned by the swaying of the leaves on their trees, the same trees that have nourished the spirit and body of the local inhabitants.
+Sambuca Pistoiese is the perfect destination for those who love immersing themselves in nature.
+Here, it’s easy to have a refreshing – not to mention free – experience, simply breathing in lungfuls of fresh, mountain air and drinking from springs of the purest water.